maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - **Complex Systems** - A system is complex if there are enough moving parts that an individual cannot hold the model in their head, the outputs are unpredictable given the inputs
 - **Distributed Systems** - A system is distributed if there are multiple components spread over multiple hosts

-[Fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
+The [fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
 We must make a decision for each operation when we encounter a failure; wait, retry or cancel?

 ## Understanding requirements of the system

-Understand the requirements of a system is important as patterns we choose will likely be optimised towards certain behaviours.
+Understanding the requirements of a system is important as it will help to guide our decisions for which behaviours are essential and which can be comprimised.

-Decisions that we make every day have trade offs and it is important that we understand what characteristics we are optimising for with a given design.

-Deciding what
-Defining an acceptable response time and level of availability is a good place to start.
+Deciding what an acceptable response time and level of availability is a good place to start.

-Some questions that can help guide understanding requirements

-- Is the operation querying for data or triggering an operation?
-- Does the query need to collect or process a lot of data to respond?
-- Does the user need up to date data or is it ok to be slightly stale?
-- Would the user prefer to wait for the correct response, do they mind coming back later or if we let them know when it's done?

 ### Properties of distributed systems

-Properties we strive for in distributed systems

 - **Fault tolerant** - Can recover from component failures without performing incorrect actions
 - **Highly available** - Can restore operations, allowing it to resume service after a component has failed